ITV Network Rebrand

 Channel 4 Identity 2010 to 2015

-I always look for simple, appropriate ideas.
-This identity was all about seeing things from different angles, like the Cubists did a hundred years ago, and like Channel 4 do now.
+Channel 4 wanted us to re-think its on-screen branding, keeping its iconic logo centre-stage.
+My idea was to look at the logo from different angles, like the Cubists did a hundred years ago, and like Channel 4 do now.

-I was asked to develop new on-screen presentation for Channel 4.
-I came up with the Cubist approach and showed the idea with my own animations.
+I presented the idea with my own animations.
 I got the go-ahead and worked with my collaborators Oscar Gonzalez and Sylvie Minois to produce the final animations.

 Artworks With Words